The Exorcist (TV series): Production

 Cast and crew of the series at the 2017 New York Comic Con.
 From left to right: Producer/writers Jeremy Slater and Sean Crouch; actors Alfonso Herrera, Ben Daniels, Zuleikha Robinson, Kurt Egyiawan, and John Cho.

 Development

+An earlier attempt at an Exorcist television show emerged in 1998 when Tribune Entertainment and Morgan Creek Productions planned a syndicated series that never got off the ground.

 Jeremy Slater wrote the pilot.
 Fox ordered the pilot to be shot in January 2016.
 The series is described as "a propulsive, serialized psychological thriller following two very different men tackling one family's case of horrifying demonic possession, and confronting the face of true evil".

 Casting

 Brianne Howey was cast as Katherine Rance, while Hannah Kasulka was cast as Casey Rance.
 Alfonso Herrera and Ben Daniels were cast as Father Tomas and Father Marcus respectively, while Kurt Egyiawan was cast as Father Bennett.
 Geena Davis was cast as Angela Rance.
 Davis, Ruck, Kasulka and Howey did not return as regular cast members in the second season, while Herrera, Egyiawan and Daniels did return, as their characters preside over a new possession case.
 John Cho, Brianna Hildebrand, Zuleikha Robinson and Li Jun Li were cast in series regular roles for season two.
 Christopher Cousins and Cyrus Arnold were cast in recurring roles.